 Our family extends a special thank you to his doctors and staff at Green Bay Oncology, local hospitals and UW Madison for their exceptional care during the past year.
 No services are scheduled at this time and in lieu of flowers a memorial fund will be established for local youth scholarships.

-To send flowers to Dr. Robert (Bob) Derrig's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Robert (Bob) Derrig, please visit our floral store.